Grain and Equipment Storage Building

 DANGER: DO NOT PROCEED if you are squeamish about furry little animals and their untimely deaths.

-What the hell is causing all these holes you ask?
-Cute little 13-Lined ground squirrel holes was the answer.
+What the hell is causing all these holes, you ask?
+Cute little 13-lined ground squirrel holes were the answer.
 Little guys at 6.2 ounces with a talent for building big underground homes with tons of doors/entrances.

 The solution?
 A bunch of cousins, several 5-gallon buckets filled with water and some baseball bats.
 The process was to find several of the holes near each other.
 Think of them as the front door, side door and backdoor of someone’s house.
-You’d pour water down several holes and low and behold, the ground squirrels would come shooting out.
-Now these things are NOT easy to hit.
-One time though, when I must have been 6 or 7 years old, a ground squirrel comes shooting out and runs straight at me.
+You’d pour water down several holes, and low and behold, the ground squirrels would come shooting out.
+Now, these things are NOT easy to hit.
+One time, though, when I must have been 6 or 7 years old, a ground squirrel came shooting out and ran straight at me.
 I was too young to have been entrusted with a bat.
-I did what any 7-year-old boy would do, I reached down and grabbed it.
+I did what any 7-year-old boy would do: I reached down and grabbed it.
 I was holding it pretty tight because it was not even squirming.
 Everyone was screaming at me to let it go, so I tossed it on the ground, and it took off.
 I don’t recall whether it made it through the “whack-a-mole” gauntlet, but I like to think he did.

 The house was not a huge house, though it seemed pretty large to us at the time.
-Omaha wasn’t too far from Wahoo and the farm so sometimes we stayed over and other times we went back.
-Whenever we did stay, the youngest would have to go sleep upstairs which had a huge feather bed much like John Denver’s “Grandma’s Feather Bed” song.
+Omaha wasn’t too far from Wahoo and the farm, so sometimes we stayed over, and other times we went back.
+Whenever we stayed, the youngest would have to go sleep upstairs, which had a huge feather bed, much like John Denver’s “Grandma’s Feather Bed” song.
 But the upstairs had NO heat.
-So the bed had plenty of comforters and with 3-4 of us in bed it stayed warm.
+So the bed had plenty of comforters, and with 3-4 of us in bed, it stayed warm.
 There were bedrooms on the main floor and places to sleep in the basement.

-In the meantime, someone went and fetched one of the sleds we pulled behind a tractor during the winter and it was attached to the parachute.
-It was thought that the ride would be way smoother and safer for the idiot, I mean cousin doing the parachute dance.
+In the meantime, someone went and fetched one of the sleds we pulled behind a tractor during the winter, which was attached to the parachute.
+It was thought that the ride would be way smoother and safer for the idiot, I mean cousin, doing the parachute dance.

-Cousin Scott, one of the Frank Cernik’s boys, jumped on the sled ready to man-up and give it a try.
+Cousin Scott, one of Frank Cernik’s boys, jumped on the sled, ready to man up and give it a try.
 So, we lifted the edges of the parachute, and it caught a good amount of wind and off went Scott.
 What we didn’t quite calculate was the speed you would now go since the rider wasn’t using his legs to slow down.
-Scott went off like a rocket and the rest of us took off to get ahead of the chute to stop its progress thus saving him and the chute for the earlier mentioned fence.
+Scott went off like a rocket, and the rest of us took off to get ahead of the chute to stop its progress, thus saving him and the chute from the earlier-mentioned fence.
 However, though we were quick enough to collapse the chute prior to hitting the fence, we weren’t quite fast enough to do it before the chute dragged the sled with Scott hanging on for dear life right through the cow pond.
 Scott, much like the pond, did not smell great when he stopped.
 We laughed for hours after that stunt.

 The chute is still around, and rumor has it that it’s in Cousin Chris’ attic, minus a sled.